Gadjah Mada University: Transportation

-There are sepeda kampus (campus bike) service available inside UGM, with 8 stations and 5 substations across the campus.
+There are sepeda kampus (campus bike) services available inside UGM, with 8 stations and 5 substations across the campus.
+Also, there are school buses called Trans Gadjah Mada that serve as electric bus service on UGM through the UGM's Asset Directorate, which operate 3 electric bus lines with the support of 1 fleet for each line, estimated to last 1 round trip of approximately 20 minutes.
+Using environmentally friendly transportation within the campus environment will speed up and facilitate access to a Green Campus Movement.

-UGM campus is also served by Trans Jogja bus stations in several locations, notably near the Faculty of Medicine, Vocational School and lecturer's eastern housing.
+UGM campus is also served by Trans Jogja bus stations in several locations, notably near the Faculty of Medicine, Vocational College, and the lecturer's housing in the east area.

 Other facilities

 UGM Campus Mosque is a mosque owned by UGM and situated within its campus.
-It was designed entirely by the students of UGM Architecture Engineering department.
-It holds maximum capacity of 10,000 pilgrims, making it one of the largest mosques in Southeast Asia.
+It was designed entirely by the students of the UGM Architecture Engineering department.
+It holds a maximum capacity of 10,000 pilgrims, making it one of the largest mosques in Southeast Asia.

 Madya Stadium, the softball/baseball field, and the tennis courts are located in the valley of UGM.
 The stadium can be used for football, athletics, hockey, and other activities.
-These facilities are available to UGM students, staff and the public.
+These facilities are available to UGM students, staff, and the public.

 The Student Center Hall is used for sports activities such as basketball, volleyball, badminton, and martial arts, and for exhibitions and artistic performances.

 The open field in the valley of UGM can be used for musical performances or other student activities that require a wide open space.

 Some of Gadjah Mada University's inventions are displayed in the University Museum along with the university's collections and memorabilia.